regcostajr/dotfiles/README.md

 # dotfiles
-bash, tmux, vim and other configuration files
+bash, vim and other configuration files

 ---